-He began his shipbuilding career in 1987 as an engineering co-op and was hired in 1991 as a full time engineer on the Seawolf-Class Submarine Program.
-Since then, Needy has served in positions of increasing responsibility including manager of Systems Engineering, director of Process Improvement and Strategy, director of Corporate Business Operations, and director of Component Fabrication and Assembly.
-Most recently, he served as director of the Virginia-Class Submarine Program.
+He began his shipbuilding career in 1987 as an engineering co-op and was hired in 1991 as a fulltime engineer on the Seawolf-Class Submarine Program.
+Since then, Needy has served in positions of increasing responsibility including manager of Systems Engineering, director of Process Improvement and Strategy, director of Corporate Business Operations, director of Component Fabrication and Assembly, and vice president of the Virginia-Class Submarine Program.
 Prior to his current position, he served as vice president of Operations, where he was responsible for all production trades, trade management, manufacturing, and facilities operations.
 This responsibility included streamlining processes and maximizing efficiencies across the shipbuilding value stream, overseeing extensive capital improvements to the company’s more than 550-acre campus, and preparing manufacturing and production workforce for the company’s yard-wide transition to a digital shipbuilding environment.

 Needy earned a bachelor’s degree in mechanical engineering from Clemson University, where he currently serves as an advisory board member to the university’s engineering department.
-He is active in the community and focused on the advancement of regional STEM opportunities and youth development through his service on the executive board for the Boys and Girls Club of the Virginia Peninsula and the Peninsula Metropolitan YMCA.
-He also serves on Peninsula Catholic High School’s leadership board.
+He is active in the community and focused on the advancement of regional STEM opportunities and youth development through his service on the executive board for the Boys & Girls Club of the Virginia Peninsula, An Achievable Dream Inc., and the Peninsula Metropolitan YMCA.